Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 12.30.19 UTC
+- WIB: Minggu, 8 Juni 2025 13.38.10 UTC
-- WITA: Minggu, 8 Juni 2025 13.30.19 UTC
+- WITA: Minggu, 8 Juni 2025 14.38.10 UTC
-- WIT: Minggu, 8 Juni 2025 14.30.19 UTC
+- WIT: Minggu, 8 Juni 2025 15.38.10 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: technology
+Kategori: funny